tommysor/SimplifiedSearch/README.md

 Lucenenet is the main inspiration for SimplifiedSearch.\
 SimplifiedSearch was started with the goal of delivering similar results to a spesific setup of Lucene analyzer and query.
 ### https://github.com/ninjanye/SearchExtensions
+SearchExtensions is another inspiration for SimplifiedSearch.\
-SimplifiedSearch was inspired by SearchExtensions, and delivers a simpler (and less configurable) experience.
+SimplifiedSearch delivers a simpler (and less configurable) experience.
 ### https://github.com/DanHarltey/Fastenshtein
 Provides the distance calculation needed for fuzzy search.\
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg) https://github.com/DanHarltey/Fastenshtein/blob/master/LICENSE](https://github.com/DanHarltey/Fastenshtein/blob/master/LICENSE).